lizardsystem/flooding-lib/README.txt

 - set MAXIMAL_WATERDEPTH_RESULTS_FOLDER and EXPORT_FOLDER (maybe the
   settings can be merged later)

 - the export folders is likely a network share, configure it in /etc/fstab.

+- make a workflow template with code 3.
+At the time of writing this workflow template only contains task 200.
+The front end will try to find workflow template with code 3.

+- set the broker and supervisor settings (see flooding: staging-task-200.cfg)

+- for testing you can run:

+    $ bin/django lw_task_worker --task_code 200 --log_level DEBUG --workernr 1

 Development installation